Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mTMwhMrP0sA.md

 ### Transcript

-> never mind attacking balls against radiation like that would be super cool i don't know how he would do it but i think that would be cool because you could have like yeah just this big silo thing and fill it up with nuclear stuff i think that would be really cool
+> never mind attacking balls against radiation like that would be super cool I don't know how he would do it but I think that would be cool because you could have like yeah just this big silo thing and fill it up with nuclear stuff I think that would be really cool